 Address: Arsenalsgatan 6, 111 47 Stockholm

 The new Bank Hotel in central Stockholm has an ambitious restaurant with a menu from Europe’s coastal cities.
-The wine list is massive from the go with experienced Fredrik Horn as the Head Sommelier.
 The Bank Hotel wine list has a wide and deep selection from regions like Champagne, Bordeaux, Burgundy and wine countries like Germany and Austria.